Markov-Modulated Affine Processes: Setup

 \paragraph*{The generator of $X$} As suggested above, we characterize the process $X$ via the linear operator $\genX$ acting on functions in $\domgen\genX$ which is assumed to be a subset of $\Cinf{\stateX}$.
 The restrictions we impose on the modulating process are fairly weak as we allow the generator of $X$ to be unbounded, extending the results of \cite{vanBeek2020RegimeFinance} to the case of diffusions and infinitely active jump processes.
 Throughout we work with the following \begin{assumption} The operator $(\genX, \domgen\genX)$ with $\domgen{\genX} \subset \Cinf{\stateX}$ generates a Feller semigroup, denoted by $(\CsemiX_t)_{t \geq 0}$.
 Moreover, $(\CsemiX_t)_{t \geq 0}$ is conservative and $\Ckc{2}{\stateX}$ is a core of $(\genX, \domgen\genX)$. \end{assumption}

 Assumption~\ref{assumption:genX} is fulfilled by a large set of different Markov processes, for instance by conservative affine processes.
 Note that the operator $\genX$ is not time-dependent, i.e.\ the Markov process $X$ is time-homogeneous.
 Nevertheless, the extension to the inhomogeneous case is obvious by extending the process via $(t, X_t)_{t\geq 0}$.
-The restriction that $(\CsemiX_t)_{t \geq 0}$ is conservative could be relaxed, but in the applications we have in mind there is no need for the modulating process to have finite life time.
+The restriction that $(\CsemiX_t)_{t \geq 0}$ is conservative could be relaxed, albeit at the cost of increased technical complexity particularly in the proofs of Sections~\ref{sec:MP} and~\ref{sec:fourier}.
+In the applications we have in mind there is anyhow no need for the modulating process to have finite life time.

 \begin{remark} \cite{Schilling1998ConservativenessSemigroups} shows that under the above assumption, the semigroup $(\CsemiX_t)_{t \geq 0}$ has an extension to $\Cb{\stateX}$, which is $C_b$-Feller (cf.\ Definition~\ref{def:Cb_feller}).
 We avoid confusions by denoting the corresponding semigroup on $\Cb{\stateX}$ with $(\CbsemiX_t)_{t \geq 0}$.
 Moreover, we associate with the $C_b$-Feller semigroup a \emph{weak generator} $\weakgenX$ via